julietlawton/emotionally-responsive-character-ai/README.md

 ```bash
 pnpm run dev
 ```
-7. The app should now be up at http://localhost:3000
+7. The app should now be up at http://localhost:3000 (you will need to use Google Chrome)

 ## Credits